 Answer questions and see how you rank against other players.Play Now

-At a club date in Detroit, Michigan, Foxworthy was to discover his comedic theme line.
+At a club date in Detroit, Michigan, Foxworthy discovered his comedic voice.
 Next to the club was a bowling alley offering valet parking; he was struck by the irony and immediately went to his room and compiled a list of factors that would make a person a redneck.
-For example, you might be a redneck if: "You ever moved your lawn and found a car, " or, "You go to a family reunion to meet women."
+For example, you might be a redneck if: "You ever moved your lawn and found a car," or "You go to a family reunion to meet women."

 At a time when country music was experiencing a boom, Foxworthy's redneck-jibing humor caught on.
 He became famous as an opening act for country music superstars Garth Brooks and Emmylou Harris.
 Each of his books sold over a million copies.
 His first recording, You Might Be a Redneck If..., went double platinum, breaking Eddie Murphy's previous record for a comedy recording made in the 1980s.
 In 1995, Foxworthy starred in the situation comedy The Jeff Foxworthy Show, roughly based on his comedy routines.
-In 1996, NBC picked up the series, which had lagged on ABC.
+In 1996, NBC picked up the series and lasted two seasons.

 profile name: Jeff Foxworthy profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.